Mexico fans celebrate South Korea's victory over Germany with impromptu parades

 We love you Korea!!!🇰🇷🇲🇽🇰🇷🇲🇽🇰🇷 #graciascorea pic.twitter.com/z6BsWO4hti— Valerie Baeza (@_Valeriebee) June 27, 2018

-"We advanced to second phase, and thanks to Korea!" said Mexico City resident Edmundo Robert, who was at the game with his son and father of law.
+"We advanced to second phase, and thanks to Korea!" said Mexico City resident Edmundo Robert, who was at the game with his son and father-in-law.
 "Yes, it was sweet.
 A victory is sweet - and this is a kind of a strange victory."

 Groups of Mexicans were still chanting "Korea, Korea," as they left the arena.